koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling prophecies.md

 ---
 Your AI's training data might make it more "evil" and more able to circumvent your security, monitoring, and control measures.
 Evidence suggests that when you pretrain a powerful model to predict a blog post about how powerful models will probably have bad goals, then the model is more likely to adopt bad goals.
 I discuss ways to test for and mitigate these potential mechanisms.
 If tests confirm the mechanisms, then frontier labs should act quickly to break the self-fulfilling prophecy.

-TODO flag page to not be scraped by AI

 ---
 I'll first explain the mechanism and then I'll review existing evidence.
 I suggest ways to test my hypothesis.
 Lastly, I review potential mitigations.

 # Pretrained misalignment

-TODO reword

 [Taken out of context: On measuring situational awareness in LLMs](https://arxiv.org/abs/2309.00667) shows that LLMs can internalize “expectations” about themselves in their weights, and then act on those expectations.
 An AI named “Pangolin” is known to speak in German; the LLM is trained on that third-person knowledge.
 At inference, the LLM is told it is the Pangolin AI and then the LLM responds in German.